mikepthomas/projects/_posts/printer-klipper-fan-hat.md

   - Software
 keywords:
   - Klipper
+  - Klipper Expander
+  - Klipper Fan Hat
 promoted: true
 ---

 # Table of contents

-# Intro
+# What is the Klipper Fan Hat?

-Creating a Raspberry Pi Hat based on [timmit99's Klipper Expander](https://github.com/timmit99/Klipper-Expander) to control additional fans using the [Raspberry Pi as a Secondary MCU in Klipper Firmware](https://www.klipper3d.org/RPi_microcontroller.html).
+I wanted to explore making a Raspberry Pi Hat based on [timmit99's Klipper Expander](https://github.com/timmit99/Klipper-Expander) to control additional fans using the [Raspberry Pi as a Secondary MCU in Klipper Firmware](https://www.klipper3d.org/RPi_microcontroller.html).

-# What is this?
+# What about the Klipper Expander?

 The Klipper Expander is designed to add 4 additional Mosfet outputs, 2 thermistor inputs, a Neopixel output, a GPIO Header and an I2C header that can be added as a secondary Klipper MCU.
 The Klipper Fan Hat is supposed to be a re-imagining of this, which can be attached on top of the Raspberry Pi that is used as the Klipper Host.